temporalio/cli/README.md

 ### Homebrew

-Run the following command in a new terminal window to install CLI for macOS.
+Run the following command to install the CLI on macOS.

 `brew install temporal`

 ### GitHub releases

-Download and extract the latest release from [GitHub releases](https://github.com/temporalio/cli/releases).
+Download and extract the latest release from [GitHub releases](https://github.com/temporalio/cli/releases), and add it to your PATH.

 ### CDN